-This insurance is intended to cover:

-Injuries to students, patients, faculty, or staff that may occur while a student practices clinical skills during a scheduled laboratory class session or an externship/internship course and in accordance with industry-standard workplace safety requirements.
+NCC's malpractice/professional liability insurance is intended to cover injuries to students, patients, faculty, or staff that may occur while practicing clinical skills during a laboratory course or an externship/internship course.
+This insurance only covers any injuries that occur while students are practicing clinical skills in accordance with industry-standard workplace safety requirements.

-This insurance is NOT intended to cover:

-- 1 Injuries that occur due to a failure to comply with industry-standard workplace safety requirements. - 2 Self-inflicted injuries (whether the incident was on purpose or accidental). - Other personal injuries that may occur due to a patient/client's actions, the actions of an employee of a clinical externship site, or other unforeseeable actions of unrelated parties present at an affiliated site. - 4 Property damage, on-campus or at an affiliated site.
+This insurance is NOT intended to cover injuries that occur due to a failure to comply with industry-standard workplace safety requirements, self-inflicted injuries (whether the incident was on purpose or accidental), or injuries that may occur due to a patient/client's actions, the actions of an employee of a clinical externship site, or other unforeseeable actions of unrelated parties present at a clinical externship site.
+Such injuries are expected to be covered via individual health insurance or the externship site's general liability insurance